Synergy Marine Mk4 International Cadet

 Our Cadets are built using the latest composite technologies including Polyester resin infusion to produce the lightest, stiffest and strongest construction available.
 The hull and deck is constructed using PVC foam core with woven e-glass cloth used throughout.
 Hull and decks are resin infused under vacuum to consolidate and “pull” the resin through the glass fibres.
 We can accurately control the amount of resin required to wet-out the fibres and foam core.
 This method of construction provides a cleaner, safer working environment, reduces waste and enables us to build our boats consistently from one boat to the next.

-The hull shape was developed in late 2010 to the new rules and produced our successful wooden boats, GBR 9876 “Zest” and GBR 9877 “No Regrets”.
-The design was computer modeled and a new plug was produced using CNC machined parts to provide the best shape possible.
-We then built the new mould tooling along with the new Mk4 Deck mould.
+Our hull was modelled using high-performance CAD design software to provide the best shape possible.
 Based on previous World and National Championship winning designs, we strongly believe that we have the best all-round Cadet hull-shape available.

-A common problem with Mk4 Cadets is the use of U-Bolts to attach the shrouds.
-To alleviate this we are using shroud plates that are fitted to the hull.
+Rather than simply using U-Bolts to attach the shrouds, we use shroud plates that are fitted to the hull.
 This ensures the rig loads a distributed through the hull rather than the hull deck join which can flex and crack over time.
-We also use a quality bow fitting for the same reason.
-Sailors will now find that they maintain their rig tension over a whole day’s sailing.
+We also use a quality bow fitting for the same reason and as a result of these enhancements rig tension can be maintained over a whole day’s sailing.

 We’ve found over the years that one of the main places for Cadet’s to fail their buoyancy test is through the buoyancy hatches.
-This causes the boats to fail their test but also take on weight.
+Leaking hatch covers can also result in boats taking on weight.
 To alleviate this, and also a safety measure, we have moved the forward tank hatches to the fit within the spinnaker bag recesses.
 Moving them higher means they are less likely to be below the water level after capsizes.
 In addition it is also possible to bolt, rather than screw, the fittings on the foredeck and bulkhead which previously wasn’t possible.

-We have introduced a moulded in grab rail which looks neat but also removes another fitting which is otherwise a known point for buoyancy leaks.
+We have introduced a moulded integral grab rail that looks neater and removes a known point of failure for leaks.